serokell/deploy-rs/README.md

 ### Multi-profile

-This type of design (as opposed to more traditional tools like NixOps or morph) allows for lesser-privileged deployments, and the ability to update different things independently of eachother.
+This type of design (as opposed to more traditional tools like NixOps or morph) allows for lesser-privileged deployments, and the ability to update different things independently of each other.
 You can deploy any type of profile to any user, not just a NixOS profile to `root`.

 ### Magic Rollback